Victor-Oyigeya/Updating-a-file-through-a-Python-algorithm/README.md

 [![Screenshot 2024-08-13 213406](https://github.com/user-attachments/assets/21b0caaf-0d6f-4795-903d-d638463710b1)

-.split() is used to convert a string into a list data.
-The function is applied to the <b>ip_addresses</b> variable.
+<b>.split()</b> is used to convert a string into a list data.
+The purpose of splitting <b>ip_addresses</b> into a list is to make it easier to remove IP addresses from the allow list.
+The function is appended to the <b>ip_addresses</b> variable, which converts contents in the varaiable from a string to list data.
 This new information is returned back to the ‘“ip_addresses” variable. ]

 ### Iterate through the remove list
 [ ![Screenshot 2024-08-13 200101](https://github.com/user-attachments/assets/229dc15c-0cb0-40d5-af9f-6a32dd23a7fb)